Tuesday, December 26, 2006

 Edward Steichen - My Heroes (cont.)

-The Pond-Moonlight (1904), reached the highest price ever paid for a photograph at auction in the U.S., $2.9 million.
+In February of 2006, Steichen's early pictorialist photograph, The Pond-Moonlight (1904), reached the highest price ever paid for a photograph at auction in the U.S., $2.9 million.
 To learn more click here.